 - If transgender people were forced to mark the third gender box or gender X box, this would take away their right to self-determination of gender.
 Some transgender are simply either male or female.
 Just because they were assigned wrong at birth should not take away their validity as a person who might identify binary male or female.

 - However, some transgender people identify as gender non-conforming, non-binary, gender queer, both male or female, or neither.
-So as adults, having this option of third gender, or gender X, could be very validating and confirming of their existence and greatly welcomed.
+So as adults, having this option of third gender, gender neutral, or gender X, could be very validating and confirming of their existence and greatly welcomed.

 Two Possible Solutions that could work for everyone:

 - I feel it is a Human and Civil Rights solution to Give all people, of adult consenting age, the choice to pick a third box, or gender X option.
 After all, at eighteen a person can legally change their gender to the opposite of their birth assignment if they are transgender.
 This also is allowed to happen when us intersex people are assigned the wrong gender at birth.
-It only stands to reason a person should be granted a third gender option or gender X, if they feel they are both male or female, or neither.
+It only stands to reason a person should be granted a third gender option or gender X if they feel they are both male or female, or neither.

 - Here is a radical solution: Get rid of all gender assignment at birth and offer the self-determination of gender for every human being on the planet.
 Along with a few out here, I believe that at our birth no one should be assigned gender.
 Yes, this is a radical solution to some.
 However, when one believes that the self-determination of gender is a human right, it stands to reason that this should become an obvious solution.

 In closing, I realize that the second solution is rather a radical one.
 However, I believe that the self-determination of gender is a human right.
 No matter what genitals we are born with I believe this to be true.
-I believe that our genital integrity is a human right too, and that cosmetic surgeries should stop in infants and children.
+I believe that our genital integrity is a human right too, and those cosmetic surgeries should stop in infants and children.
 I also believe that transgender children should never be told that they are in the wrong body nor made to believe that they need genital surgery to conform.

-I will never feel that our reproductive system, genitals, hormones and chromosomes determine our gender, and simply never will.
+I will never feel that our reproductive system, genitals, hormones, and chromosomes determine our gender, and simply never will.

 So, I end this blog with a question to you: Is time to Get rid of all the gender boxes?